Wednesday, March 21, 2012

 When we formally learn to relax, and practice it, we can easily recognize tension, and turn it into relaxation immediately.
 We can have the habit of being relaxed.
 Knowing how to relax, and having the habit of being relaxed provides an awareness, and a knowingness of safety and security, which is the opposite of nervousness, and anxiousness.

 The most successful people I know are calm and relaxed the majority of the time.
-This is either a trait they were born with, or a habit that they developed.
-Learn to relax and practice it, and you will just watch yourself destress.
+We are all born with this trait, and it's a habit that can be sustained or relearned.
+Learn to relax, if you need to, and practice it, and you will watch yourself destress.

 Okee dokee, that's all I got.
 Hope you have a great day.

 If you like what you have read, subscribe to my blog by putting your email address in the box at the top of the blog, and you will receive updated posts.
 Don't forget to confirm your subscription.